 Avoid eating certain foods for the mother:

-, you should pay attention to the foods you eat on a daily basis, as some foods affect your breastfeeding milk
+If you are breastfeeding, you should pay attention to the foods you eat on a daily basis, as some foods affect your breastfeeding milk.

 Correct feeding position in the case of breastfeeding: